 Baked Shrimp Scampi

-- 2 pounds raw large shrimp, peeled, deveined (tails on or off)
+- 2 pounds large raw shrimp, peeled, deveined (tails on or off)

-- salt and pepper, to taste
+- salt and fresh ground black pepper, to taste

-- 1/3 cup melted butter, divided (use about 5 tablespoons solid butter)
+- ⅓ cup melted butter, divided

-- 1/4 cup lemon juice
+- ¼ cup lemon juice

 - 4 cloves garlic, minced